Skip to main content

 Importing Users

-We provide a template XLSX file named user_test.xlsx in the xlsx folder.
-The template includes 5 test users and headers for some required user properties.
+We also provide a sample XLSX file named user_test.xlsx in the xlsx folder with 5 test users for reference.

 Import Successful